nixworks/public/news/2010/04/28/README.md

 ##### Niger
 ### [Niger faces total crop failure worse than that of 2005, according to United Nations Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator John Holmes. ](/news/2010/04/28/niger-faces-total-crop-failure-worse-than-that-of-2005-according-to-united-nations-under-secretary-general-for-humanitarian-affairs-and-eme.md)
-_Context: United Nations, Niger, John Holmes, Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator_
+_Context: John Holmes, Niger, Under-Secretary-General for Humanitarian Affairs and Emergency Relief Coordinator, United Nations_

 ##### 2010 Thai political protests
 ### [A Thai soldier dies in a flareup of tensions in the ongoing conflict between pro- and anti-government factions in Thailand. ](/news/2010/04/28/a-thai-soldier-dies-in-a-flareup-of-tensions-in-the-ongoing-conflict-between-pro-and-anti-government-factions-in-thailand.md)